 1. Winter Festivals

 Kiwi winter season marks the beginning of a festive season as well.
-Numerous festivals are held in various parts of New Zealand in winter.
+Numerous festivals are held in various parts of New Zealand.
 Some of the best festivals are Jazz festival in Wellington, Steampunk festival in Oamaru, Fieldays in Hamilton, and Winter F.A.W.C in Hawke’s Bay, and many more.
+Head to New Zealand and be a part of these entertaining festivals.

 Situated in the capital city of New Zealand, Wellington, Zealandia is world’s fully fenced ecosanctuary which aims at conserving the freshwater ecosystem in the valley.
-Buy tickets in advance to skip the line and witness some of the rare species such as tūī, kākā, tīeke, hihi, little spotted kiwi, tuatara, and many more.
+Buy tickets in advance to skip the line and witness some of the rare species such as tūī, kākā, tīeke, hihi, little-spotted kiwi, tuatara, and many more.
+Witnessing the rare species in the cold New Zealand climate is a delightful experience.

 Location: 53 Waiapu Rd, Karori, Wellington 6012